Business Case for Visitor Management: How to Calculate ROI and Get Budget Approval

 • Hybrid working, which means the reception team is sometimes understaffed while visitors still arrive in peaks

 At the same time, expectations and risks have increased.
-When it comes to security, the bar is higher: organizations want to know who is in the building, whether a visit was pre-approved, and whether someone is granted access to the right zones.
-Privacy also plays an important role.
-You want to collect, store, and be able to delete personal data correctly in accordance with the GDPR and your internal policies.
+Organizations want to know who is in the building, whether a visit was pre-approved, and whether someone is granted access to the right zones.
+Privacy also plays an important role - you need to collect, store, and delete personal data correctly in accordance with the GDPR and your internal policies.

 Finally, there is growing awareness that a strong reception experience is essential for a professional image.
-A disorganized welcome, unclear instructions, or long wait times are not just inconvenient.
-They also influence how clients, partners, and job candidates perceive your organization.
+A disorganized welcome, unclear instructions, or long wait times influence how clients, partners, and job candidates perceive your organization.

 That is why visitor management in many organizations has evolved into a company-wide process with a direct impact on operational efficiency, security, and compliance.
 A Visitor Management System (VMS) helps standardize that process with features such as pre-registration, check-in and check-out, badge printing, host notifications, document signing, and reporting.

-Paper visitor logs and Excel spreadsheets may seem “good enough” at first glance: they cost little, everyone understands them, and you can get started quickly.
-But many organizations underestimate the hidden cost of manual visitor management - in time, in risk, and in an inconsistent visitor experience.
-These are the most common losses:
+Paper visitor logs and Excel spreadsheets may seem “good enough” at first glance.
+But many organizations underestimate the hidden costs - in time, in risk, and in an inconsistent visitor experience.

 With manual registration, many steps happen twice or slowly: requesting and retyping data, looking up and notifying the host, finding, filling in, or printing a badge, and providing instructions to visitors.

 A few extra minutes per visitor may not seem like much, but with a constant flow of visitors or during busy periods, it adds up quickly.
-Queues form, workload increases, more errors occur due to multitasking, and less time remains for genuine hospitality - a personal welcome and guidance.
+Queues form, workload increases, more errors occur due to multitasking, and less time remains for genuine hospitality.

 Illegible handwriting, missing fields, visitors who do not check out.
-These may seem like minor details, but if your data is unreliable, you cannot use it for reporting, audits, capacity insights, or security checks.
-So you lose time not only during registration but also later when correcting or searching for the right information.
+If your data is unreliable, you cannot use it for reporting, audits, capacity insights, or security checks.
+You lose time not only during registration but also later when correcting or searching for the right information.

 With paper/Excel, it is difficult to enforce rules consistently.
 Compliance often depends on individual knowledge and attentiveness.
-For instance, does the receptionist know which types of visitors require an NDA or who needs prior approval?
+Does the receptionist know which types of visitors require an NDA or who needs prior approval?
 And how do you ensure that all contractors first receive and confirm the safety instructions?

 A manual process creates variation, and that increases risks - especially in environments with sensitive information, manufacturing facilities, or data centers.